NanoGeoBio Laboratory

 What is NanoGeoBio?

-NanoGeoBio represents a wide range of natural scenarios where minerals (Geo) and microorganisms (Bio) meet to leave behind nanoscale products or result in microscopic, precisely-controlled processes.
-Examining these products and processes provides us an alternative and insightful way to understand biogeochemical cycles as well as the co-evolution of the geosphere and the biosphere.
-The major goal of the NanoGeoBio Laboratory is to leverage the characterization of the smallest components and the illumination of the microscopic processes in various Earth (sub)surface settings to obtain a bigger picture regarding the biogeochemical cycling of elements and relevant implications.
+NanoGeoBio represents a wide range of scenarios where inorganic solid phases (Geo) and microorganisms (Bio) meet, entangle, and result in some truly creative and smartly controlled processes as well as exotic nanoscale products.
+Examining these processes and products may provide us alternative and insightful ways to understand the evolution of biogeochemical cycles and more importantly, render us new ideas of how to build our own sustainable future.
+The major goal of the NanoGeoBio Laboratory is to leverage the characterization of the smallest components (many of which are poorly crystalline and evolve fast from their initial phases) and the illumination of the microscopic processes in various Earth (sub)surface and simulated settings to obtain a bigger picture regarding the cycling patterns of elements and to develop new strategies for energy harvesting and resource recovery.
+If you share similar research interest, you are cordially invited to join us!

 Proposed mechanisms of Mo removal along with associated isotopic fractionations in a continental margin setting with euxinic bottom waters and sediment pore water.